-We think of our books as individual creatures—living, forceful entities with desires of their own, capable of inspiring fear, passion, anxiety, dread.
-The spine illustration on the spines of our books speaks to this idea.
+Our books are creatures—living, forceful entities with desires of their own, capable of inspiring fear, passion, anxiety, dread.
+The illustration on the spines of our books speaks to this idea.
 Our name is also a nod to the content of the genre itself; horror is full of creatures, human and nonhuman and all things in-between.
-They can have gender or not, body or not, consciousness or not.
 They can be sinister or benevolent, familiar or “other.”
 The monster under the bed, the monster in bed with us, the monster inside.
 Our creatures have bones to pick.
 We like it that way.

-Olivia Batker Pritzker is a writer and editor.
-Her professional and creative work investigates modes of storytelling, subversion of traditional tropes, world-building and social justice, and the intersection of narrative and physical and psychological well-being.
-Her path to Creature Publishing includes a lifelong affinity for weird creatures of all kinds, a passion for discovering and supporting new writers, a decade of experience in the publishing industry, and countless cups of coffee.
-Olivia has an M.F.A. in writing from Otis College of Art & Design and studied psychology and comparative literature as an undergraduate at Brandeis University.
+Olivia is a writer, editor, educator, and part-time swamp witch.
+Her path to cofounding Creature includes a lifelong affinity for strange creatures of all kinds, a passion for storytelling, a decade in the publishing industry developing and promoting books, and countless double espressos.
+Olivia holds an M.F.A. in writing from Otis College of Art & Design and studied psychology and comparative literature at Brandeis University.
 You can find her on Instagram @0livia.charlotte or on the streets of Brooklyn, NY.